absmach/propeller-docs/docs/proxy.md

 # Proxy Service

 The Proxy Service acts as a bridge between MQTT and HTTP protocols in the Propeller system.
 It enables bidirectional communication between MQTT clients and HTTP endpoints, allowing for seamless integration of different protocols.
+The proxy service is responsible for fetching WebAssembly modules from an OCI-compliant registry, chunking them, and publishing them over MQTT for `proplet` instances to consume.

 ## Overview